xahiru/hotel_scrapper/README.md

 This app uses scarpy with selenium to crawl on booking.com data.

+Currently, the selenum driver is set using `which`, feel free to change driver as needed.
+Also currently I'm running the driver in detach mode for debugging, onece complete will change it headless so that code can be hosted in the cloud.

 ## Download the repository as zip file or clone using:

     - git clone https://github.com/xahiru/hotel_scrapper.git